ben-charlton/serverless-FHIR-APIs/README.md

 ```

 ### To do:
-1. Fix questionnaire not saving
-2. Finalise questionnaireResponse save/load
-3. Sort out endpoint configuration and with that, figure out authorisation
+1. introduce UUIDs to questionnaire and response, return those values for POST and fix enpoint to represent uuid
+2. make sure environment variable works for db connection
+3. separate get questionnaire into get (by uuid) and search (by name, url, title)
-4. Update/Delete's
+4. introduce oauth flow
+5. Update/Delete's?